ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

-kdb-lsmeta(1) - Print meta keys associated with a key
+kdb-lsmeta(1) - Print metakeys associated with a key
 =====================================================

 ## SYNOPSIS